On This Page[Hide][Show]

 - Electrician

-Challenges Offshore Workers Face Obtaining Disability Coverage
+Challenges Offshore Workers Face in Obtaining Disability Coverage

 Challenges Offshore Workers Face When Filing a Disability Claim

-Offshore employees may also face challenges when it comes to providing medical evidence and communicating with the insurance company.
-Insurance carriers are infamous for being difficult to communicate with.
+Offshore workers may also face challenges in providing medical evidence and communicating with the insurance company.
+Insurance companies are notorious for being difficult to communicate with.

 Tips for a Successful Claim